nosachamos/formalizer/docs/material-ui.md

 #### How it works under the hood

-All this function does is set the `invalidAttr` and `invalidHelperTextAttr` settings to the following values:
+All this function does is set the `invalidAttr` and `helperTextAttr` settings to the following values:

 ```jsx
 FormalizerSettings.invalidAttr = { error: true };